-new challenges and can offer the dairyman a reliable, tailor made RFID solution for any herd size, type of parlor or type of tag:
+Nedap Livestock Management has taken on these new challenges and can offer the dairyman a reliable, tailor made RFID solution for any herd size, type of parlor/robot or type of tag.

-- Further improvements to carefully designed walk past, walk through and walk-over antennas and smart DSP readers - Individual Per Point IDentification (PPID) - Vision technology to identify animals entering the parlor passing without being identified (faulty or lost tag)
+- Further improvements to carefully designed walk past, walk through and walk-over antennas and smart DSP readers - √ Individual Per Point IDentification (PPID)

 PPID is the ultimate solution for ear tag identification in large batch type and rotary parlors.
 Due to the relatively small antennas, environmental noise hardly affects ID performance and any not identified animal does not affect reliability of datasets of any other cow.
-Depending on the type of stalls, per point antennas and readers can work autonomously for just one milking point or antennas can be multiplexed using one reader per eight milking points.